 To make sure you can afford to stop working when you want, you will need to have thorough retirement planning in place and for most people this will mean creating and contributing into a pension or optimising an existing pension.

-Offshore Pension Planning
+Offshore Investments & Pension Planning

-Specific schemes exist to help expatriates with their retirement planning requirements.
-Expatriate pension plans are not the same as UK private pension schemes.
+Specific schemes exist to help expatriates with their retirement planning requirements in certain jurisdictions.
+These plans are not the same as UK private pension schemes.
 There is normally no minimum age to start drawing income, or where there is it can be as low as 50.
 The retiree may be able to take possession of the entire asset in cash if need be.

-The tax breaks that were possible are becoming more and more limited.
-The rules have changed in recent years and restrictions have been placed on higher rate tax relief for those whose income is 150,000 GBP or more and those whose total pension savings exceed GBP 20,000.
+Restrictions have been placed on higher-rate tax relief for those whose income is GBP 150,000 or more and for those whose total pension savings exceed GBP 20,000.
 An offshore pension plan has none of those restrictions.

-Freedom and Flexibility
+Freedom and Flexbility

 UK Lifetime Allowance Charge

 What features are important to you with regards to your pension?

-- Increase or decrease your premiums
+- Increase or decrease your contributions

-- Pause your premiums
+- Pause your contributions